ritwickkumar/demo/README.md

 1. Build the Docker image for the Python application.
 2. Push the image to Google Artifact Registry.
 3. Deploy the new image to the Google Cloud Run service.

+The application itself is a single `index.html` file served by a Python Flask backend.

 ## Prerequisites